bmurrtech/IT_research/sentinelone.md

 - Site Administrator:  Manage user accounts for the site.
 - Site Incident Responder: Respond to malicious events at the site.
 - Site Reporter: Prepare reports for security incidents for the site.

+#### Initial Agent Install
+The initial deep scan can be CPU and disk intensive.
+It is hardly noticeable on modern workstations and servers with plenty of resources.
+But it may be noticeable on servers with very low or already maxed out resources.
+You may wish to process this phase end of day.
+The endpoints will be protected as soon as the agent is installed, but a post-install reboot is required for full reporting and control (see note).
+Reboots will be handled manually as needed.

+__Reboot Note__:  For Windows Agent 22.1 and later, most Agent functionality is operational after installation, even if you do not reboot the endpoint.
+This includes Static AI detection, Deep Visibility™, all Agent menu actions, and all response functions.
+The Behavioral AI detection and mitigation capability requires a reboot.
+For earlier Agent versions, most Agent functionality cannot be guaranteed without a reboot.
+For more details, see: [https://support.sentinelone.com/hc/en-us/articles/360004212634-Installing-Agents-Overview](https://support.sentinelone.com/hc/en-us/articles/360004212634-Installing-Agents-Overview)

+__About Behavioral AI__: SentinelOne Behavioral AI (Artificial Intelligence) detects and mitigates the most sophisticated threats.
+Behavioral AI differentiators:
+Protection against multiple techniques, file-less attacks, and novel attacks
+- Storyline™ tracking builds actionable context in real-time
+- Autonomous operation without cloud reliance for always-on protection

+For more details, see: [https://support.sentinelone.com/hc/en-us/articles/360023965293-Behavioral-AI-in-the-Agent](https://support.sentinelone.com/hc/en-us/articles/360023965293-Behavioral-AI-in-the-Agent)

 # Uninstall Agent
 [Uninstall SentinelOne Options How-to Video](https://sentinelone-education.wistia.com/medias/kphlzsaloc)